kevinwfhe/spacestagram/README.md

 There is also a dark mode for you to enjoy the astonishing universe.
 Buttons are on the top-right conner for you to change between the light and dark mode.

-The project use Vite to build and Docker to deploy.
+The project use Vite to build and Docker to deploy, and Jest and React Testing Library to test.

 To preview on local environment: